neomantic-zz/helm-rubygems-org/README.md

 By default, hitting the return key on a item in the search results will populate the kill ring with a string suitable for inclusion in a `Gemfile`. (e.g.
 `gem 'guard-rackunit', '~> 1.0.0'`).
-Alternatively, hitting the tab key will provide a list of Helm actions.
+Alternatively, hitting the tab key will provide a list of helm actions.
 They are:

 1. "Copy Gemfile require" - copies the name and version of the gem to the kill ring.
 2. "View Description" - open a buffer with a description of the gem.
-3. "Browse source code project" - opens a web browser to the location of the gem's source code (or if it doesn't exist, opens the gem's rubygems.org page)
+3. "Browse source code project" - opens the gem's source code URL in a web browser (or if the URL doesn't exist, opens the gem's rubygems.org page)
-4. "Browse on rubygems.org" - opens a web browser to the rubygems.org page of the gem
+4. "Browse on rubygems.org" - opens the gem's rubygems.org page in a web browser

 **Important Note**

-Connecting to rubygems.org takes place through an HTTP connection - which can be slow.
+API connection's to rubygems.org are often slow.
 Helm (or emacs) does not provide a mechanism to indicate to the user the progress of this connection.
 Consequently, `helm-rubygems-org.el` appears to be doing nothing, when it actually is. *Please be patient*, and a list of gems is bound to appear.

 ## License